Kasey Peters: College career

 Peters played college football for the Saddleback Gauchos of Saddleback College in 2005.
-He broke his right forearm in the first quarter of the fourth game and missed the rest of the season.
+He did not play in the first game of the season and then played the second half of the second game before playing the majority of the third game.
+In the fourth game of the year, he broke a bone in his right throwing arm in the first quarter and missed the rest of the season.

-He transferred to play for the Santa Ana College Dons in 2006.
-Peters set single-season school records in completions with 203, passing attempts with 363, passing yards with 2,588 and passing touchdowns with 25.
+Peters transferred to play for the Santa Ana College Dons in 2006.
+He set single-season school records in completions with 203, passing attempts with 363, passing yards with 2,588 and passing touchdowns with 25.
 He threw eleven interceptions.
 He also earned J.C.
-Grid-Wire Honorable Mention All-American honors and Second Team Mission Football Conference National Division recognition.
+Grid-Wire honorable mention All-American honors and second-team Mission Football Conference National Division recognition.
 Peters led the Dons to a 7–4 record and a berth in the Western States Bowl.

-In the class of 2007, he was rated a two-star recruit by Rivals.com and a three-star recruit by Scout.com.
-He was also rated the No. 18 junior college quarterback in the country by Scout.com.
-He redshirted for the Grand Valley State Lakers of Grand Valley State University in 2007.
+In the class of 2007, Peters was rated a two-star recruit by Rivals.com and a three-star recruit by Scout.com.
+Peters was also rated the No. 18 junior college quarterback in the country by Scout.com.
+He decided to join the Grand Valley State Lakers of Grand Valley State University.
+In April 2007, he was listed as the No. 2 quarterback on the depth chart for the Lakers, who were coming off a 15–0 season.
+In late August 2007, he was once again listed No. 2 on the depth chart.
+However, he ended up redshirting for the Lakers that year and left the school after the 2007 season.
+He majored in business while at Grand Valley State.

+After leaving Grand Valley State, Peters was unsure if he wanted to continue pursuing football.
+In 2008, he joined the Rocky Mountain Battlin' Bears of Rocky Mountain College after being recruited by offensive coordinator Brian Armstrong.